DecisionsDev/odm-docker-kubernetes/authentication/Okta/README.md

 You can sign up for a [free Okta developer account](https://www.okta.com/free-trial/customer-identity/) if you don't own an Okta account already.
 Beware, Okta enforces [rate limits](https://developer.okta.com/docs/reference/rate-limits/) that are obviously lower for free developer accounts than for paid accounts but they should not be a problem for a demo.

-# Configure Okta instance for ODM (Part 1)
+# Configure an Okta instance for ODM (Part 1)

-In this section we will explain how to:
+In this section, we explain how to:

-- Manage group and users
+- Manage groups and users
-- Setup an application
+- Set up an application
 - Configure the default Authorization server

 ## Log into the OKTA instance
 After activating your account by email, you should have access to your Okta instance.
-Sign in to Okta
+Sign in to Okta.

-## Manage group and user
+## Manage groups and users

 1. Create a group which will contain ODM administrators.
-It will be referenced as *OKTA_ODM_GROUP* later in this article:
+It is referenced as *OKTA_ODM_GROUP* later in this article:

     In Menu **Directory** / **Groups**:
       * Click **Add Group** button